What is Independence Day to you?

 I know the power of coming from a place of decisiveness.
 Three years ago this month, I decided that I was sick and tired of being in practice as a nutritionist alone.
 That I was tired of all of the competition between health and wellness providers and that I wanted to work with other practitioners and teachers that wanted the same thing I did—a better life for themselves and a healthier, happier community based on the health of the mind, body and spirit.
 And as soon as I wrote it down (in the form of a Craigslist ad searching for other like-minded practitioners to share a center with), a beautiful thing happened….
 I found community—a community of brilliant and heart-centered practitioners that were also sick and tired of practicing alone and separate in sterile, institutional buildings, that wanted more for themselves, more for their clients and more for their community.

-And woah Nelly am I glad I made that decision and put it out there for the world, because look at Nourished Health Center now.
+And woah Nelly am I glad I made that decision and put it out there for the world.
 We have an incredible Practitioner Network full of passionate, brilliant and heart-centered providers that really care about their community, their clients, their colleagues and themselves.
 Woah Nelly, right?!

 Join us below in the comments by declaring your powerful decision and support others in their declarations.
 It’s one of the most powerful things you can do in your life to create change.
 Write that shit down—exalt in it!
 It doesn’t have to be today, it can be whenever you read this, but do it.
 Make a decisive decision to move toward something and away from something else—do it today.